IDPP Fellowship Application Requirements for MPP Program

 The English language proficiency exam administered by UMCCed may also be taken in person during the Fall 2014 semester for applicants who do not have an IELTS or TOEFL score available and are conditionally admitted to the INPUMA MPP program.

-NOTE: INPUMA may grant conditional admission to qualified applicants who have not yet obtained an English language proficiency score if all other INPUMA MPP application requirements are submitted by INPUMA's 30 May 2014 deadline.
-Conditionally admitted students will be required to fulfill the English language requirement during the Fall 2014 semester and maintain satisfactory coursework progress before full admission to the MPP program is granted.
+NOTE: INPUMA may grant conditional admission to qualified applicants who have not yet obtained an English language proficiency score if all other INPUMA MPP application requirements are submitted by INPUMA's deadline.
+Conditionally admitted students will be required to fulfill the English language requirement during Semester I and maintain satisfactory coursework progress before full admission to the MPP program is granted.

 Please contact the IDPP Fellowships Team with any inquiries.